 And one for the little boy who lives down the lane.

-Furthermore, in the eyes of these fiber artists, the key to value in wool of any color is its quality, and the production of top-grade fleece has been the primary objective of the Jones farm (see the accompanying sidebar for more information on measuring wool quality).
+Furthermore, in the eyes of these fiber artists, the key to value in wool of any color is its quality, and the production of top-grade fleece has been the primary objective of the Jones farm.
 In order to achieve this goal, Gary has incorporated as many as 25 different strains of sheep into his flock, crossbreeding to produce a lamb crop that's consistently 90-95% black.

 There's no easy formula for success in such an undertaking, either.
-After all, different sheep have varying genetic capabilities for color: Some, like the blackfaced Hampshires and Suffolks, can be bred to produce all-black young after only one generation ... while others, such as the fine-wooled Merinos, rarely do.
-Unfortunately, those breeds that most easily revert to black also tend to produce poorerquality wool.
+After all, different sheep have varying genetic capabilities for color: Some, like the blackfaced Hampshires and Suffolks, can be bred to produce all-black young after only one generation.
+Others, such as the fine-wooled Merinos, rarely do.
+Unfortunately, those breeds that most easily revert to black also tend to produce poorer quality wool.
 Therefore, a stringent program of selective crossbreeding must be established to develop high-quality, all-black fleece.

 Jones maintains a flock of 200 to 250 ewes, and uses 8 to 10 rams.
 His lamb crop averages 116% (1.16 lambs per ewe), and most of the little ones are as black as coal.
 Unlike many sheep farmers, Gary computes his production percentages on the basis of lambs that he actually weans.
 Many other breeders do this on the basis of births, not taking into account the considerable losses that can occur between birth and weaning.